ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * "Publish to relationships" - list of:
     * Relationships contact file name (e.g. "/hookflash.com/authorization-list/1.0/whitelist" or "/hookflash.com/authorization-list/1.0/adhoc-subscribers").
 The scope for relationship documents is always "location".
 However, specialized document processors can generate "on-the-fly" relationship lists.
     * Permission - one of:
-      * "all"-allowallusersonthelisttosubscribe,fetchandreceivenotification about this document;
+      * "all" - allow all users on the list to subscribe, fetch and receive notification about this document;
       * "none" - do not allow any users on the list to fetch and receive notification about this document;
       * "some" - allow only specific users listed within the relationship list to subscribe and receive notification about this document;